Cimpress-MCP/oauth_reverse_proxy/readme.md

 **to_port** - The port to which this proxy will route authenticated traffic.
 This should be a port exposed by your application on the localhost interface so that unauthenticated traffic can not reach your application.

 **oauth_secret_dir** - The directory in which consumer key / consumer secret pairs live.
 The name of each file in this directory is the consumer key, and the trimmed contents are the consumer secret.
+Consumer secrets must satisfy this regular expression: `/^[-_.=a-zA-Z0-9]+$/`.

 The following fields are optional: